To make the crust: Grease a 13 by 9-inch metal baking pan, then line with foil, leaving a 2-inch overhang on both ends, and grease foil.

 While crust chills, put oven rack in middle position and preheat oven to 375 degrees F.

-Spread brownie batter over cooled crust and bake until set, about 20 minutes.
-Cool completely in pan on rack, about 1 1/2 hours.
+Immediately spread topping over cooled crust and bake until bubbling, about 20 minutes.
+Cool completely in pan on rack, about 2 hours.

-Run a heavy knife under hot water and wipe dry, then cut confection into 1-inch squares.
-Brownie squares keep, layered between sheets of waxed paper or parchment, in an airtight container at room temperature 1 week.
+Run a heavy knife under hot water, then wipe dry and cut confection into 2-inch triangles, diamonds, or squares.
+Caramel pecan cookies keep, layered between sheets of waxed paper or parchment, in an airtight container at room temperature 1 week.

 Whisk together flour, baking powder, and salt in a small bowl.